In this post, which will be updated regularly, we take a closer look at the latest rumors surrounding Google’s upcoming Pixel 2 series.

 However, it looks like Google has changed its mind and will in fact only release two smartphones this year.
 According to a report by Android Police, the tech giant has decided to cancel the Muskie device.
 This means that only Walleye and Taimen will be announced, with the former being the successor to the Pixel, while the latter will be a larger version of the Pixel XL.

 But who will be responsible for manufacturing the upcoming Pixel generation?
 The first rumors claimed that Google has teamed up with HTC, which made the Pixel and Pixel XL last year.
-New rumors have now popped up online suggesting that the online search giant will actually be joining forces with LG, at least for the larger of the two devices.
-Of course, this hasn’t been confirmed yet, so things can still go either way.
+New rumors have popped up online since suggesting that the online search giant will actually be joining forces with LG, at least for the larger of the two devices.
+This means that the most likely scenario at this point is that the Pixel 2 will be made by HTC, while its larger brother will be manufactured by LG.

 Google Pixel 2: Release date